Private Sponsorship: A New Pathway to Welcome Refugees

 The U.S. government has launched a new legal pathway for refugees to resettle in the U.S. Groups of five or more private citizens can now welcome, support, and assist refugees as they rebuild their lives and integrate into their communities.

-Community Center Will Bring Together Refugees and Volunteers
+Community Center: Bringing Together Refugees and Volunteers

 We are currently vetting locations in DuPage County for the new center.

 Another exciting initiative will connect refugees with meaningful employment opportunities.
 In this pilot program, New Neighbor volunteers will help refugees prepare for jobs provided by partner companies.
 Relationships will form and strengthen as volunteers and refugees practice English needed for their new job, fill out applications, and navigate employment preparation together.
 Meaningful employment provides dignity and enables refugees to support their families well.